LoganSimao/logansimao.github.io/_tabs/about.md

 {: .prompt-tip } -->

 ### Hello there,
 I have been studying cybersecurity since 2019, and my passion and dedication to this field have grown stronger over time.
-My goal is to become a cybersecurity analyst, and I am excited to showcase my educational journey and the skills I have acquired throughout these years and maybe help others along the way.
+My goal is to work in cybersecurity, and I am excited to showcase my educational journey and the skills I have acquired throughout these years and maybe help others along the way.

-Here's my journey until now;
+Here's a sample of my journey until now;

 ## Education